MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ### Continuos improvement

-The principal of continuous improvement should be applied to progressivly optimise the evaluation of health states within your model.
+The principal of continuous improvement should be applied to progressively optimize the evaluation of health states within your model.
 As your application evolves, your health model must also evolve.

-Furthermore, health models should be treated as living and breathing application artefacts.
+Furthermore, health models should be treated as living and breathing application artefact.
 This means that management best practices, such as adopting the principal of Infrastructure as Code (IaC), should also be applied to your health model.

 ## Using a health model